Iola, Wisconsin: Economy

-Iola hosts the annual Iola Old Car Show with 120,000 attendees, 2,500 show cars, and 4,000 swap spaces.
+Iola hosts the annual Iola Car Show with 130,000 attendees, 2,500 show cars, and 4,000 swap spaces.

 For years Iola was the home of Krause Publications, a company that has published books for numismatics and other hobbies since March 1972.
 The Sports Collectors Digest is also published in Iola.
 Krause Publications was purchased by F + W Publications, which continued to operate it in Iola under the F + W name until the spring of 2018, when F + W Publications moved to Stevens Point, Wis.

+Iola has restaurants and bars, manufacturers, beauty and arts stores, and professional services.
+The community is notable as a haven for outdoors enthusiasts.

+Education

+The Iola-Scandinavia School District serves the area.
+Iola has a K-6 elementary school, a 7-8 middle school and 9-12 high school.
+The high school enrolled 197 students in the 2023-24 school year.
+22.4% of students participate in either dual-college and high school enrollment programs or trade-based learning.

 Notable residents

+The following notable people are from or have been associated with Iola, Wisconsin.